 - Quarantine-free travel: Contact tracing locations of interest: Locations of interest and travel guidance

-There are currently no locations of interest.
+There are no current locations of interest in New Zealand.

 Receiving a yellow notification as a result of scanning a QR code through the NZ COVID Tracer app means you may have been exposed to COVID-19.
 A yellow contact alert will tell you if you are a Casual Contact or a Casual Plus Contact and what to do.
 If there is a “Send my details’ button, this enables you to send your contact details directly to Healthline, who will then call you back with advice about what to do.

 If you receive a yellow QR notification via the app, it means you have used the app to scan into a location at around the same time as a confirmed or probable case of COVID-19, and that contact tracers consider there may have been a risk of exposure.

 A contact alert is a simple way of making you aware of this risk.
 However, you might not have come near the person, and if you did, it might not have been for long enough to present a significant risk of exposure.

 Contact tracers will get in touch with you directly if you are identified through the contact tracing process as having a higher risk of exposure to COVID-19, for example if you were seated in close proximity to the confirmed case (or are considered a Close Contact).

 Information on how to contact Healthline if you are deaf or hard of hearing can be found at COVID-19: Information and advice for the deaf community.

 This document is to support businesses that have been identified as a location of interest following a visit by a confirmed (or probable) COVID-19 case.